Madaoer/Madaoer.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2023*, **Outstanding Intern** of the Year, Baidu Research
 - *2016-2022*, Model Student of Academic Records of Beijing Jiaotong University
-- *2018*, National Contemporary uUndergraduate Mathematical Contest IN Modeling in China, **First Prize** in Beijing region
+- *2018*, National Contemporary Undergraduate Mathematical Contest IN Modeling in China, **First Prize** in Beijing region